-Everybody has used a thermometer in one way or another.
-Be it to determine the weather outside, or to measure the temperature of the body, everyone of us used thermometers at least once in our lives.
+Many, if not all, of us have used thermometers in one way or another, be it to determine the weather outside or to measure the temperature of the body.
 But what do you know about them?
-Do you know where or how thermometers are used?
-Today, we will tell you all about the different types of thermometer and their uses.
+Do you know where or how these devices are used?
+Today, we will tell you all about the different types of thermometers and their uses.

 This type is the oldest and most common kind of thermometer.
 It is used almost everywhere, and its principle of operation is very simple.